 Beer may be purchased at all concession stands, the Budweiser Tiki Bar and at portable locations along the ballpark's main concourse.
 Liquor drinks may also be purchased at the Budweiser Tiki Bar and the Mulligan's Bullpen Bar.
-The First Data Field suites offer a full range of beer, wine and spirits for suite patrons only.
+The Clover Park suites offer a full range of beer, wine and spirits for suite patrons only.
 All alcohol sales conclude at the end of the seventh inning or at any time prior to the end of the seventh inning deemed appropriate by the St. Lucie Mets.
 Alcohol may only be purchased and consumed by adults 21 and older and proper ID is required.
 The Mets reserve the right to refuse alcohol sales to any guest for any reason.

 The only animals allowed in the ballpark are certified service animals.
 Owners must have appropriate certification in their possession.

 An ATM machine is located on the main concourse behind home plate.

 Guests are encouraged to seek autographs prior to the game by both bullpens.
 Players are not allowed to sign once the game has officially started.

 The following items are not allowed inside the stadium: full sized baseball bats, glass bottles, metal cans, alcohol, illegals substances, outside food or beverage, brooms, poles, selfie sticks, video cameras, professional cameras for commercial use, tripods, offensive signage, signage displayed for commercial use, weapons (regardless of permit), pets (except service animals), noise making devices (air horns, cowbells, instruments), personalized recreational vehicles (skateboards, roller blades, wheeled footwear, bicycles, hover boards, razor boards, segways), drones, folding chairs, stools.